vladmalik/ABStats.js/README.md

 **normalAreaPctToZ_left()**

-Gives the left-tailed z value such that the area under the Standard Normal Curve between -z and z is pct%
+Gives the left-tailed z value such that the area under the Standard Normal Curve between -z and z is pct%.
+It's the inverse of normalAreaZToPct_left()